 Under general conditions, most balanced shield twisted pair (STP) audio cable such as the standard Belden 8450 is adequate for stationary microphone cable for short runs.
-When cable is not permanently fixed in place, as in hand held microphones, microphones mounted on booms, or other non fixed microphone applications, then flexible cable must be used.
+When the cable is not permanently fixed in place, as in hand-held microphones, microphones mounted on booms, or other nonfixed microphone applications, then a flexible cable must be used.
 Star Quad cable has better noise specifications than standard flexible microphone cable.

-The advantages of Star Quad cable for low impedance microphones (150 ohms) is that the parallel twisted pairs significantly reduces inductive reactance.
+The advantage of Star Quad cable for low-impedance microphones (150 ohms) is that the parallel twisted pairs significantly reduce inductive reactance.
 In AC circuits, inductive reactance acts as a low pass filter, gradually rolling off as the frequency is increased.
 This effect is cumulative, the longer the cable run, the more inductive reactance is added to the circuit.
 The result is microphone audio can have smeared or ill defined high frequency audio.

 Using two parallel twisted pairs is similar to parallel resistors when it dealing with inductive reactance, it halves the value.